 Member Inductions will only appear when the Induction Management add-on has been enabled by the Account Owner.

 From this section, you can view the induction courses passed by a member, the status of the course (whether it is passed, not passed, or expired), and if they have any pending invites to induction courses.

 If you also have the Induction Manager user role, you can invite members to take induction courses or manually add them to their profiles from this view.

 Induction courses are all set up in the Induction Management section of WhosOnLocation by users with the Induction Management user role.

-Tokens are used to expedite the sign in/out process through scanning.
+Tokens are used to expedite the sign in/out process.
 If you have a token set up in WhosOnLocation, you can scan this instead of entering your name into a kiosk to sign in or out.

 Tokens are any barcode or QR code that is entered into the system to give a service provider this ability.
 They can be added by an Identity Manager user in the system or by the service provider themselves when signing in on the kiosk if the self-register option is enabled.

 Member Tokens will only appear when the Identity Management add-on has been enabled by the Account Owner.

 From this section, you can view any tokens set up in a member’s account and, if you have the Identity Manager user role, add new tokens.